JagnaJuras/projekt-baw/vite-project/README.md

-# Keycloak React App
+# Jagna Juras - Keycloak React App + Nodejs API

 This project is a simple React application secured with Keycloak.
 It includes a homepage, a secured page, and an admin panel that is accessible only to users with the "admin" role.
+It also has a separate API, working similarly (public page, protected page returning different messages depending on the user's role).

 ## Features